jasonbrown-alis/build/docs/guides/how-to-guides/setting-up-gRPC-server.md

 </tabs>

 ## Deploying your server
 The `methods` is where your custom logic lives.
-Once you have populated the methods and response messages, we can release and deploy our neuron to server traffic.
+Once you have populated the methods and response messages, we can release and deploy our neuron to serve traffic.

 On Alis Build, run `alis neuron release {orgID}.{productID}.{resources|services}-{neuronName}-{neuronVersion}` to create a new neuron version.
 We can then deploy this version by running `alis neuron release {orgID}.{productID}.{resources|services}-{neuronName}-{neuronVersion}` and selecting the product deployment of choice